-Choosing the Best Concrete SealerSealing your stained concrete project is crucial to ensuring the longevity, quality, and craftsmanship of your work.
-It might seem like an extra, unnecessary step, but sealing colored concrete is too often overlooked.
-Simply choosing the wrong concrete sealer for your project can be disastrous for your indoor or outdoor project.
+|Sealing your decorative concrete project is crucial to ensuring the longevity, quality, and craftsmanship of your work.
+It might seem like an extra, unnecessary step, but sealing stained concrete is too often overlooked.
+Simply choosing the wrong concrete sealer for your project could be disastrous.
+That's why we're here to help!|

-Concrete sealers are not one size fits all.
-There are a few factors that go into choosing which sealer is right for your project.
-To help you make that choice, we have put together a brief guide on which concrete sealer to use for any indoor or outdoor concrete coloring project.
-Let's get started.
+Concrete Sealer Buying GuideConcrete sealers are not one size fits all.
+There are a few factors to keep in mind when selecting the best sealer for your project.
+To help you make that choice, we've made a handy buying guide on which concrete sealer to use.
+Choosing the right sealer for your concrete coloring project depends on three things: location, size, and desired sealer finish.
+Let's get into it!

-LocationThe location of your concrete staining or coloring project will largely determine which type of sealer to use.
-Different concrete sealers are used for different things such as moisture, porosity, shine, and abrasion resistance among other things.
+LocationThe location of your DIY project will largely determine which type of sealer to use.
+Different concrete sealers are better suited to address moisture, porosity, shine, and abrasion resistance - among other things.

-So, before you buy, ask yourself a few questions:
+So, ask yourself a few questions:

 - Is your project outdoors?